|Title:||Code of Conduct|

 - Do I maintain clear boundaries between my professional role and my personal activities that are unrelated to the University?

-The University has established the Office of Audit, Compliance and Ethics to oversee its internal audit and compliance programs and to ensure compliance with applicable laws, regulations, policies and procedures.
+The University has established the Office of University Compliance and Office of Audit & Management Advisory Services to oversee its internal audit and compliance programs and to ensure compliance with applicable laws, regulations, policies and procedures.

 Obtaining Additional Information, Reporting Compliance Concerns and Non-retaliation Policy